 Service Naming

 Service names in Azure are unique.
 So, for example, a storage account that is named analyticscourse will be unique across all of Azure.
-As such please choose unique names for the services in lieu of the example names in this lab and ensure that the names are within the bounds of the service naming policy, but which we generally mean the minimum and maximum number of characters which the portal will reveal to you.
+As such please choose unique names for the services in lieu of the example names in this lab and ensure that the names are within the bounds of the service naming policy, by which we generally mean the minimum and maximum number of characters which the portal will reveal to you.
 If in doubt use lower case for all naming.
-You'll find that certain words are not permitted in service names as well but the portal will return you a concrete explanation if you choose one of these reserved names.
+You'll find that certain words are not permitted in service names as well but the portal will give an explicit naming requirement if you choose one of these reserved names.

 Locations